wustlcse/FAQ/docs/index.md

 ---
 <h2 class="anchored" id="do-i-need-to-take-cse">Do I need to take CSE347?</h2>
- CSE 347 is our Analysis of Algorithms course.
+<a id=38></a> CSE 347 is our Analysis of Algorithms course.
 A discussion of whether it is required for you appears below; however, you should strongly consider taking it even if it is not required.

 CSE 347 is currently required for:
 * B.S. in Computer Science / Second Major in Computer Science